cheind/motion-blend/README.md

 ### Properties

 Motions are polynomial (per default of order 2).
+The blending motion is a piecewise function
+ - if `t < now` use `motion 1`
+ - if `t > now + horizon` use `motion 2`
+ - else use a smoothing polynomial defined below.

-The blending is polynomial of order 3 with having the following smoothness properties
+The smoothing polynomial of order 3 having the following smoothness properties
  - at `now` the position `x` equals `motion 1`
  - at `now+horizon` the position `x` equals `motion 2`
  - d/dt matches d/dt of `motion1` at `now`
- - d/dt matches d/dt of `motion2` at `now+horizon`
+ - d/dt matches d/dt of `motion2` at `now+horizon`.

 Blended motions are composable, so that blending might occur recursively as the following example shows